-Despite the extensive humanitarian efforts made over the last 40 years, ACUTE Malnutrition effects 55 million children globally and is responsible for between 1-2 million childhood deaths each year.
+The opportunity to end malnutrition has never been greater and yet, ACUTE Malnutrition effects over 50 million children globally and is responsible for between 1-2 million childhood deaths each year.
 Acute Malnutrition is divided into Severe and Moderate forms treated by Ready-to-Use Therapeutic Foods (RUTF), and Ready-to-Use Supplementary Foods (RUSF), respectively.
 Both forms of acute malnutrition are treatable.
 The challenge is to extend treatment to all those who need it by reducing product cost and improving access to treatment.

-CHRONIC Malnutrition or "stunting" is caused by a prolonged diet deficient in key essential nutrients and effects 159 million children in developing countries - equating to approximately one third of all children in these locations.
+CHRONIC Malnutrition, which leads to "stunting" is caused by a prolonged diet deficient in key essential nutrients and effects 151 million children in developing countries - equating to approximately one third of all children in these locations.
+Since 2000, stunting among children in Africa has decreased in percentage terms from 38.3% to 30.3%, yet due to population growth, the actual numbers of children stunted has risen.
 These children are denied the opportunity to ever reach their full human potential - both mentally and physically.
 The challenge is to extend nutritional awareness to mothers and local communities, coupled with the provision of access to appealing, affordable and effective nutritional products for low-income consumers.

 A solution is possible and the prize is absolutely enormous, not just for the children concerned, but also their societies and the global economy.
-By changing mind-sets and regarding malnourished children as autonomous individuals (by providing them with affordable nutritional choices) rather than beneficiaries, and by empowering mothers using an innovative evidence-based approach, VALID aims to unleash a significant change in how this problem is addressed - and in so doing, be a catalyst for an enterprise driven sustainable solution to malnutrition.
+By changing mind-sets and regarding malnourished children as autonomous individuals (by providing them with affordable nutritional choices) rather than beneficiaries, and by empowering mothers using an innovative evidence-based approach, VALID aims to unleash a significant change in how this problem is addressed - and in so doing, be a catalyst for an enterprise driven and sustainable solution to malnutrition.